richard-delorenzi/web-site/source/sections/4_Where_do_we_go_from_here/oslo.md

 # The city of oslo

 The country of Norway has sales of vehicles at over 90% electric.
-The city of Oslo is going farther.
+The city of Oslo is going farther:

 > ### 1.3.1 A greener and more attractive city
 > Oslo must be an attractive metropolis and capital city.
 The design of the